 Wrapped up warm macs, scarfs and sturdy shoes, Hilda and Andy stood at the bow of the ferry as it chugged across the Mersey.
 Two OAPs staring through the mizzle, their thoughts were of course elsewhere: they saw summers in New Brighton, better than Blackpool in those days!
-A boulder of wind and the looming jetty brought Andy back, tightened the grip on his shopping bag.
+A boulder of wind brought Andy back and he tightened the grip on his shopping bag.
 His thoughts now plummeted to the contents.
 A different memory engulfed him.

 When the morning of the camp arrived, Andy was up and in the back kitchen early.
 He had set about making his sandwiches and was struggling to cut the loaf straight when she entered and sliced into his bliss.